-In this article, we’ll discuss some of the situations in which bankruptcy may be the best option as opposed to debt consolidation.
+In this article we’ll discuss some of the situations in which chapter 7 bankruptcy vs. debt consolidation as the best option as opposed to debt consolidation.

 Debt consolidation doesn’t work for everyone and is usually very situation specific.
 If someone doesn’t have enough income to pay the loan payments in addition to their living expenses, then even if they qualify for a loan they’ll likely end up in the same situation in a short period of time afterwards.
 Many people need to get a fresh start and put the financial distress behind them.
 This can be achieved quickly through a Chapter 7 bankruptcy, which wipes all debts except a few non-dischargeable debts like taxes, child support or student loans.
 Debt consolidation is essentially getting a new larger loan to clear up all existing debt.
 This now requires you to make a larger payment to one lender.
 If you find yourself using your paycheck to pay the loan payment and now relying on the credit cards for living expenses such as gas and food you really did not solve the problem.
 In fact, you may make the problem worse by ending up with a lot more debt than when you started.
 A fresh start can also be achieved in a Chapter 13 bankruptcy after completion of a repayment plan that pays a smaller portion of un-secured debts and discharges most of the rest.
 In a Chapter 13 bankruptcy you no longer have interest and late fees so it really begins on a certain date and ends on a certain date.